 Now it was my turn to come out

 My son had the courage to come out and say, “this is who I am” and I was so proud of him.
 Now it was my turn and that wasn’t so easy.
 Gay rights activist Peggy Campolo once talked about what it is like to live in a closet.
 She had three observations

 - To live in a closet is a terrible thing

 - People live in closets because they are afraid they will not be loved or accepted if they are honest about who they are

 - Homosexual people are not the only people who live in closets.

 Today I want to remind you that parenting can be be messy and hard.
 There will be times when fear raises its ugly head, but that’s okay.
 It is part of life.
-The truth is that even when you are deathly afraid there are still all kinds of wonderful things waiting to be discovered.
+I discovered that even when you are deathly afraid there are still all kinds of wonderful things waiting for you.

 - We can do hard things even when we are really scared.

 - We can start over at any time.

 There was a time when I thought that pain, fear, and mess were a sign of failure.
 That somehow when those things crept into my life it was a sign that I was lacking.
 Now I have discovered that I am imperfect and yet I am still enough.
 I am learning to embrace my messy, beautiful, imperfect life just the way it is.
 It has also allowed me to accept my children’s messy beautiful lives just as they are.
 I wouldn’t trade that for anything.